saraswathikarthikeyan/OnlineShopping/README.md

 Language: C#

 ## Setup
-To run the project in the local, download the project as zipped folder from git using the link provided / or git clone to the local folder
+To run the project in local, download the project as zipped folder from git using the link provided / or git clone to the local folder

 https://github.com/saraswathikarthikeyan/OnlineShopping.git